Convergence and Quantum Advantage of Trotterized MERA for Strongly-Correlated Systems: Computational time complexity

-The computation time for evaluating the TMERA expectation value of a local interaction term $\hh_i$ on the quantum computer is proportional to the circuit depth $\O(tT)$.
-For the employed gradient-based optimization algorithm, we need to determine the gradient with respect to every Trotter gate (to a certain accuracy).
-As explained in Ref.~\cite{Miao2021_08}, the total quantum computation time for a single measurement of all gradients is $\O(q(tT)^2)$.
+\Emph{TMERA VQE.}~--- Assuming that gates which act on disjoint sets of qubits can be executed in parallel, the computation time for evaluating the TMERA expectation value of a local interaction term $\hh_i$ on the quantum computer is proportional to the total circuit depth $\O(tT)$.
+For the employed gradient-based optimization algorithm, we need to determine the gradient with respect to each of the $\O(qtT)$ Trotter gates (to a certain accuracy).
+The total quantum computation time for a single measurement of all gradients is hence $\O(q(tT)^2)$ \cite{Miao2021_08}.
 Of course, the quantum computer yields probabilistic digital outcomes rather than exact expectation values.
 Therefore, one has to consider the number of measurement samples $N_s$ needed in each optimization step.
+If we want to reach an accuracy

-The corresponding statistical error $\epsilon$ improves with the number of measurement samples $N_s$ as $\epsilon\propto1/\sqrt{N_s}$.
+for the energy density, the required number of measurement samples scales as $N_s\sim 1/\epsilon^2$.
 Hence, the quantum cost for each TMERA optimization step is $\O(qt^2T^2/\epsilon^2)$.
 Quantum amplitude estimation (QAE) \cite{Knill2007-75,Wang2019-122} can reduce the required number of samples from $\O(1/\epsilon^2)$ to $\O(\log(1/\epsilon))$ while increasing the circuit depth by a factor $\O(1/\epsilon)$ \footnote{In the QAE scheme, it is not feasible to use mid-circuit qubit resets.
-Hence, the number of qubits required for TMERA is then not system-size independent but grows (at most) logarithmically in the system size.
+Hence, the number of qubits required for TMERA is then not system-size independent but grows linearly in $T$, i.e., logarithmically in the (effective) system size.
 Still, only the causal-cone qubits need to reside in the quantum register and the others can be moved to a quantum memory \cite{Miao2021_08}.}.
 Hence, the resulting quantum computation time scales as

-The computation time for (unconstrained) full MERA (fMERA) on classical computers follows a power law $\O(\chi^r)$ with rather large exponents $r$ especially in $D\geq 2$ spatial dimensions.
-In particular, $r=7,8,9$ for modified binary MERA, ternary MERA, and binary MERA in $D=1$ dimension \cite{Evenbly2013}, and $r=16,28$ for $3\times 3\mapsto 1$ and $2\times 2\mapsto 1$ MERA in $D=2$ dimensions \cite{Cincio2008-100,Evenbly2009-102}.
-The attainable energy accuracy also follows a power law, $e-e^\infty_\gs = \O(\chi^{-\beta})$ \cite{Evenbly2013}.
-To compare the time complexities of TMERA VQE and classical fMERA computations, we can simply set $\epsilon=e - e^\infty_\gs$ since the attainable energy accuracy is intimately related to the statistical error of energy gradients.
-Thus, the classical cost is $\O(\epsilon^{-r/\beta})$.
+\Emph{Classical (T)MERA algorithms.}~--- The computation time for EEG-based fMERA optimizations on classical computers is dominated by the costs for (exactly) contracting tensor networks that yield the energy gradient